Course Outline

 Format:

-You will design a systematic search strategy to locate empirical research on a topic relevant to your discipline.
+You will provide a description of evidence based practice related to your discipline and then design a systematic search strategy to locate empirical research on a topic relevant to your discipline.
 You will be able to choose a discipline specific topic from a provided list of topics.
 You will implement the search strategy to select empirical research articles on your topic.
 You will briefly justify your selection of empirical research articles.
 Additional information to support you with this task will be provided on Canvas.

 Criteria: